 Both programs listed below pay monthly Minnesota disability benefits to qualified applicants.
 They use same the medical screening questions to see who fits the Social Security Administration’s definition of “disabled.”
 In addition, the SSA manages both federal assistance programs.
 However, that’s where the similarities between the two end.

-You can apply for monthly Minnesota disability benefits through either of these two programs:
+You can apply for Minnesota disability benefits through either of these two programs:

 Luckily, the SSA makes it easy to apply for both programs with a single claim form.
-Just mark the checkbox asking the SSA to screen you for SSDI as well as SSI benefits!
+Just mark the checkbox asking the SSA to screen you for SSDI and SSI benefits!

 SSDI Minnesota Disability Benefits: How to Apply, Qualify & Payment Amounts

-The first program, SSDI, is a federal disability insurance program that specifically covers working-age Americans.
+The first program, SSDI, is a federal disability insurance program that specifically covers people aged 18 to 66.
 Congress enacted the program into law in January of 1956.
-Every person who works full-time in jobs that deduct FICA taxes from their paychecks has SSDI coverage.
+Every person who works in jobs that deduct FICA taxes from their paychecks has SSDI coverage.
 (FICA taxes are sometimes called “Social Security taxes,” but they’re the same thing.)
 Because SSDI comes from an insurance policy, your coverage automatically lapses after 60 months.
-Anyone working full-time for 5 in the last 10 years and paying FICA taxes may apply for SSDI-based Minnesota disability.
+Anyone with at least 40 Social Security work credits can appy for SSDI.
 We’ll explain everything you need to know about getting Minnesota disability benefits through the SSDI program below.

 1. Who Can Apply for the SSDI Program’s Disability Benefits?

 Not sure if you meet all the SSDI program’s eligibility rules for Minnesota disability benefits?
-If you answer “yes” to every bulleted question below, you can confidently file your SSDI application for Minnesota disability today:
+If you answer “yes” to every question below, then you can file for SSDI today:

-- Did you work 5 in the last 10 years full-time in jobs that withheld Social Security taxes from your paychecks?
-You must answer “yes” in order to qualify for SSDI-based Minnesota disability.
+- Did you work 5 in the last 10 years in jobs where you paid Social Security taxes?
+You must answer “yes” in order to qualify for SSDI.
 The SSA automatically denies anyone who can’t — even the terminally ill.

 - Will you be out of work at least 12 months — specifically for health reasons?
-SSDI rules say your mental or physical condition must last at least one year or result in death.
-So, if you think you’ll improve enough to work again in less than 12 months, don’t apply.
+SSDI rules say your health problems must last at least one year or result in death.
+So, if you think you’ll improve enough to work again soon, then don’t apply.

-- Are you currently aged 18-64?
-The SSDI program only pays Minnesota disability to eligible working-age claimants.
-Once you reach full retirement age (FRA), Minnesota disability checks automatically convert into Social Security retirement.
-Your birth year determines your FRA; find yours on the SSA’s chart.
-(Right now, it happens when you turn 65.)
-Read this to learn why you can’t draw Social Security retirement and Minnesota disability at the same time.
+- Are you currently aged 18-66?
+The SSDI program only pays people too young to draw their full Social Security retirement benefit.
+Once you turn 67, then Minnesota disability checks automatically convert into Social Security retirement.
+Read this to learn why you can’t draw both retirement and disability at the same time.

 If you said “no” to any question, the SSI program’s Minnesota disability benefits may still be available to you.